rokudev/SceneGraphDeveloperExtensions/samples/9_Bookmarks/README.md

 For now, bookmark is saved only when user press back from video playback.
 But Roku best practice is to save it additionally every 10 seconds for cases if user press *Home* or some internet interruption happen.

-For this reason, we should define RegistryBookmarksHandler which extends RCL's BookmarksHandler and set it configuration into *contentItem*.
+For this reason, we should define RegistryBookmarksHandler which extends SGDEX's BookmarksHandler and set it configuration into *contentItem*.

 ```
     contentItem.BookmarksHandler = {